 And then there are the quality-of-life decisions.
 Most important: What do you want to do next?
 Do you want to start on the next thing right away?
 Do you want to take time off?
 Most acquirers will ask you to stay on for at least a year or two, which some founders struggle with.
 I have friends who’ve brainstormed are already onto the next thing before the ink is dry on the merger agreement, while others are burned out and go into hiding for a while.

-For me, taking time off was an important way to decompress and get some perspective.
-I’d meant to take up to a year off, but I started feeling antsy after a couple of months.
-Knowing I didn’t want to rush back in and make a hasty decision, I opted to take a long trip in Indonesia, which forced me to unplug before co-founding a new company.
+Taking time off is an important way to decompress and get some perspective.
+Knowing I didn’t want to rush back in and make a hasty decision, which forced me to unplug before co-founding a new company.

 That company turned out to be Ellevest.